ciotlosm/docs-lovelace/Readme.md

 3. Restart your Home Assistant and force a clear cache on your browser and a few force reloads on IOS app

 **MAGIC!**

+## Migration script
+Thanks to @OttoWinter_ for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8) from the old interface.

 ## Debugging